-In any general election, the candidates receiving the highest number of votes shall be declared the person elected the winners for the commission seats being decided that election cycle.
+In any general election, the candidates receiving the highest number of votes shall be declared the winners for the commission seats being decided that election cycle.
 In the event of a tie in any general election, the tie vote shall be decided by lot to be conducted by the city attorney and city manager.